jeremyrempel/jeremyrempel.github.io/_posts/2019-03-17-why-we-need-kotlin-native.md

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Why We need Kotlin Native"
 date:   2019-03-10 18:01:47 -0400
-categories: jekyll update
+categories: kotlin native android ios
-permalink: /about/
+permalink: /why-we-need-kotlin-native/
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.